 Vermont Snowmobile Accident Lawyer

-Snowmobile Injury Claims in Vermont & New Hampshire
+Snowmobile Injury Claims in Vermont, New Hampshire, and Florida

 Snowmobiling is a popular winter pastime throughout the state of Vermont.
 Yet, this exciting activity can turn dangerous if those operating a snowmobile don’t follow applicable safety regulations or if a defective snowmobile malfunctions.

 If you or someone you know was involved in a snowmobile accident in Vermont, Shillen Mackall & Seldon Law Office can help.
 Our team of Vermont snowmobile accident lawyers has over three decades of experience negotiating and litigating cases on behalf of locals and tourists who are injured in all types of accidents.
 We can help you receive the compensation you need to pay for your medical expenses, snowmobile repairs, attorney fees, and more.

 Interested in learning more about how we can help?
 Contact us now to set up a free, no-obligation case evaluation with an attorney at our firm.

 How Common Are Snowmobile Accidents?

 Snowmobile crashes are a regular occurrence in Vermont.
 According to the Vermont Department of Health, snowmobiles are responsible for approximately 200 fatalities and 14,000 injuries in the United States every year.
 In the state of Vermont, 12% of annual recreational vehicle injuries are related to snowmobile accidents.
 Reports of Vermont snowmobiling accidents that lead to injuries and death are not uncommon in the news, so we urge anyone going for a ride to do so as safely and responsibly as possible.

 Most fatal snowmobile accidents occur sometime between the hours of 8 p.m. and 3 a.m.
 This is mainly due to the low visibility of night combined with the increased likelihood that people will drive while intoxicated after dark.